danielsobrado/personal-blog/content/post/data-preparation-missing-values.md

 ---
 description: "Raw data is often in need of a good clean up, needs to pre-processed, cleaned, re-formatted,  combined, enriched, corrected and consolidated.
-Feeding our models with good quality data is a essential to ensure that we get good results.."
+Feeding our models with good quality data is a essential to ensure that we get good results..
+Missing values are one of the first things we need to deal with."
 author: "Daniel Sobrado"
 date: 2014-12-27
 linktitle: Missing Records in Data Preparation